uberfig/ivytime.gay/content/posts/godotnpr.md

-title= "A little dive into NPR shading in Godot" date= 2023-07-25 draft= false
+title= "A little dive into NPR shading in Godot" date= 2023-07-25 draft= false description = "playing, around with the early Godot 4 releases I tried my hand at NPR shading"
 +++

 When I was playing around with the early Godot 4 releases I stumbled upon a great NPR video from Useless Game Dev and I tried my hand at replicating it in godot